angelsk/sfCmsPlugin/README.md

 For the backend - you'll want to set your `homepage` route to point to `sitetree/changeSite` (or point to this action where you want to implement the change site functionality).

+To add the sites to the database (specifically to allow sfGuardGroup to have site specific permissions) run the following task (and each time a new site is added):

+     ./symfony cms:populate-sites

 Permissions
 -----------